9 Ways to Grow a Customer Service Mindset in a Team

 #5 Promote customer support training

 Education is always a good idea.
 That’s why incorporating customer service training can help form that sought-after mindset.
-For instance, include a set of exercises and how-tos on shaping an ideal buyer persona or discuss some tricky case.
-With these hacks, customer service agents will realize why clients face challenges and how to overcome them without beating up.
+For instance, include a set of exercises and how-tos on shaping an ideal customer persona, or discuss some tricky cases.
+With these hacks, customer service agents will realize why clients face challenges and how to overcome them without being beaten up.

 A healthy customer service mindset can’t be imagined without self-development, too.
 That’s why using educational material will also be beneficial for personal growth.
 Besides, mutual training helps realize that everyone is a whole unit pursuing the same goal.
 This makes it so much easier for any employee to feel confident in delivering great customer service.